femijoshuaalabi/php-mvc/README.md

 1. Download and exact the file to your project directory.

-2. Open .htaccess from your editor and edit: define('URL', '');
+2. Open config.php from your editor and edit: define('URL', '');
     define('LIBS', 'app/providers/');
     define('INC', 'inc/');